Frequently Asked Questions

 Do you have other color finishes available?

-Each stand and canopy has the choice of one of our four water-based stain colors, two enamel paint colors, or you can have a custom stain applied to match your personal decor.
-Each hood and stand receive two coats of a water-based clear coat.
-To ensure high quality, the classy sheen on the hoods and stands we hand sand between coats of stain and clear coat.
+Each stand and canopy has the option of 1 of 4 water-based stain colors, 2 enamel paint colors, or you can request a custom stain to match your decor.
+Each hood and stand receive 2 coats of a water-based clear coat.
+To ensure high quality, we hand sand between coats of stain and clear coat.
 The results are second to none!

 Back to Top